Georgia Southern University: History

+Consolidations with Armstrong State University and East Georgia State College

 On January 11, 2017, the Regents of the University System of Georgia announced that the university would merge with Armstrong State University in Savannah as part of the ongoing campus consolidations recommended by the University System of Georgia (USG).
 Since 2011, in an attempt to improve efficiency and lower costs, the USG has consolidated several colleges and universities within its system, merging some and closing others while altering or transforming curriculums.
 In January 2018, both Armstrong State and its smaller Liberty Campus, located in Hinesville, formally merged with Georgia Southern.

+On April 8, 2025, University System Chancellor Sonny Perdue made a recommendation to the Board of Regents to consolidate Georgia Southern with East Georgia State College (EGSC) in Swainsboro.
+On April 15, 2025, the Regents held their monthly board meeting on the main campus of Georgia Southern, formally approving the consolidation of Georgia Southern and EGSC.
+The following day, the Regents and Georgia Southern leaders held a town hall on the EGSC campus in Swainsboro to address concerns among EGSC students, staff, faculty, and the Swainsboro community at-large regarding the forthcoming consolidation.
+In early June 2025, the Board of Regents, Georgia Southern leadership, and EGSC leadership revealed that the name for the Swainsboro campus would called Georgia Southern University–East Georgia Campus; additionally, Georgia Southern president Kyle Marrero will serve as the interim president of EGSC during the consolidation process effective July 1, 2025, after incumbent EGSC president David Schecter retires.

 Campuses

 Statesboro Campus

 Georgia Southern's flagship campus is located in the city of Statesboro, Georgia and is accessible by Interstate 16 from the cities of Macon and Savannah.
 By car, Statesboro is approximately one hour from Savannah, two hours from Macon, and three hours from Atlanta.
 Georgia Southern has smaller campuses in Savannah and Hinesville.

 Center for Wildlife Education and Lamar Q Ball Jr. Raptor Center

 The Center for Wildlife Education and the Lamar Q Ball Jr. Raptor Center is an educational and research facility located on 18 acre.
 In addition to undergraduate and graduate research, the center hosts over 165,500 annual visitors through general admission and off-site outreach programs.
 The center is home to "Freedom", Georgia Southern's American bald eagle mascot, as well as 85 other birds, 67 reptiles, 70 amphibians, and eight mammals.
 Species of birds of prey include hawks, owls, falcons, kestrels, vultures.
 The center also contains an amphitheater and an indoor classroom.
 Inside the center, exhibitions of reptiles and amphibians such as alligators, painted turtles, box turtles, and gopher tortoises, rattlesnakes, corn snakes, king snakes, boa constrictors, pythons, are held.
 The staff perform demonstrations of raptors in flight.
 In 2009, the center added a 12 acre expansion known as the Wetland Preserve, featuring various species of water fowl in their native habitats.
 The center is the only one of its kind to be located within the campus of a major university campus.